 When You Must Use Stairs with a Cane

-Recently, I traveled to a county government building with a lady who was forced to use stairs with a cane.
+Recently, I traveled to a county government building with a lady forced to use stairs with a cane.
 It was an adventure.

-I was surprised to find that access to this building was difficult for a cane-user and the building would have been completely inaccessible to a walker or wheelchair-user.
+I was surprised that access to this building took a lot of work for a cane user.
+The building would have been entirely inaccessible to a walker or wheelchair user.

 Obstacles to Accessibility